PlayfulDynamics/PlayfulDynamics1/policy-privaty.md

-# Privacy Policy for Playful Dynamics Games
+#   Privacy Policy - Playful Dynamics

-**Effective Date:** [Ngày hiệu lực]

 ##   1. Introduction

-Playful Dynamics ("we," "us," or "our") is committed to protecting the privacy of our users.
-This Privacy Policy outlines how we collect, use, and share information when you use our mobile games ("Games").
+Welcome to Xóc Đĩa, developed by Playful Dynamics.
+We are committed to protecting your privacy and ensuring a safe and enjoyable gaming experience.
+This Privacy Policy outlines how we collect, use, and protect your information when you interact with our mobile game.
+This policy applies to users aged 18 and over.

-By using our Games, you agree to the terms of this Privacy Policy.
-If you do not agree with this policy, please do not use our Games.

 ##   2. Information We Collect

 We may collect the following types of information:

-* **Non-Personal Information:**
+* **Device Information:**
-    * Device information (e.g., device type, operating system)
+    * Device model, operating system, and unique device identifiers (e.g., Android Advertising ID or IDFA).
+    * Information about your device's internet connection.
+* **Game Data:**
+    * Gameplay progress, scores, achievements, and interactions within our game.
+    * Information about in-app purchases.
+* **Analytics Data:**
+    * Data about how you use our game, including frequency of use and feature usage.
-    * Game progress and usage data
+    * Information about app crashes and errors.
-    * Anonymous analytics data
-* **Personal Information:**
+* **Advertising Data:**
-    * We do not intentionally collect any personally identifiable information (PII) such as your name, address, or email address unless explicitly provided by you (e.g., through customer support).
+    * Information used for personalized advertising, including advertising IDs.
+* **Social Data (if applicable):**
+    * If you connect through social media platforms, we may collect basic profile information as permitted by your social media settings.
+* **Chat Data (if applicable):**
+    * If you use our chat feature, we may collect and store the messages you send and receive.

 ##   3. How We Use Your Information

-We use the collected information for the following purposes:
+We use your information for the following purposes:

+* **To Provide and Improve Our Game:**
-* To provide and improve our Games
+    * To deliver and maintain our game.
+    * To personalize your gaming experience.
-* To analyze user behavior and trends
+    * To analyze and improve game performance and features.
+* **To Display Advertising:**
+    * To show targeted advertisements.
+    * To measure the effectiveness of our advertising campaigns.
+* **To Communicate with You:**
-* To provide customer support
+    * To respond to your support requests.
+    * To send you game updates and notifications.
+* **To Enable Social Features (if applicable):**
+    * To allow you to connect and interact with other players.
+* **To Ensure Safety and Security:**
+    * To prevent fraud and protect our users.
-* To serve contextual advertising.
+    * To comply with legal obligations.

 ##   4. Third-Party Services

-We may use third-party services, such as analytics providers and advertising networks, which may collect information about your use of our Games.
-These third parties have their own privacy policies, and we encourage you to review them.
+We may share your information with:

+* **Third-Party Service Providers:**
+    * For analytics, advertising, and other services that help us operate our game.
+These providers may have access to your information only to perform specific tasks on our behalf and are obligated not to disclose or use it for any other purpose.
+* **Advertising Partners:**
+    * To deliver targeted advertisements.
+* **Social Media Platforms (if applicable):**
+    * If you choose to connect your social media account to our game.
+* **Legal Authorities:**
+    * When required by law or to protect our rights.

-## 5. Children's Privacy
+##   5. Simulated Gambling Disclaimer

-Our Games are designed for a general audience and are not intended for children under the age of 13.
-We do not knowingly collect personal information from children under 13.
-If we become aware that we have collected personal information from a child under 13, we will take steps to delete it.
+Please note that Xóc Đĩa is a simulated casino game.
+No real money gambling is involved, and there is no opportunity to win real money or prizes.

 ##   6. Data Security

-We take reasonable measures to protect your information from unauthorized access, use, or disclosure.
-However, no method of transmission over the internet or electronic storage is 100% secure, and we cannot guarantee absolute security.
+We implement reasonable security measures to protect your information from unauthorized access, use, or disclosure.
+These measures include encryption, firewalls, and secure server facilities.
+However, please be aware that no method of transmission over the internet or electronic storage is completely secure, and we cannot guarantee absolute security.

+##   7. Children’s Privacy

+Our game is intended for users aged 18 and over.
+We do not knowingly collect personal information from individuals under the age of 18.
+If you are a parent or guardian and believe that your child has provided us with personal information, please contact us immediately, and we will take steps to delete such information.

+##   8. Your Rights

+You may have certain rights regarding your personal information, depending on your jurisdiction.
+These rights may include:

+* **Access and Correction:** You may have the right to request access to and correction of your personal information.
+* **Opt-Out of Targeted Advertising:** You can limit ad tracking through your device settings.
+* **Data Deletion:** You may have the right to request the deletion of your personal data, subject to certain exceptions.
+* **Withdraw Consent:** If we are processing your personal information based on your consent, you may have the right to withdraw your consent at any time.

+To exercise these rights, please contact us using the information provided in the "Contact Us" section below.

-## 7. Changes to This Privacy Policy
+##   9. Changes to Privacy Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-You are advised to review this Privacy Policy periodically for any changes.
+We may update this Privacy Policy from time to time to reflect changes in our practices or legal requirements.
+We will notify you of any material changes by posting the updated policy within the game or through other reasonable means.
+Your continued use of the game after the effective date of the revised Privacy Policy constitutes your acceptance of the changes.

-## 8. Contact Us
+##   10. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please contact us at:

-minhanhcodon1981@gmail.com
+* Email: minhanhcodon1981@gmail.com

+Thank you for playing Xóc Đĩa!